 Prerequisite(s): BC high school Mathematics 12, or Pre-Calculus 12, or MATH 101, or the equivalent.
 (3-1-0; 0-0-0) MATH 190 Mathematics for Elementary Teachers (3 sem. hrs.)
 Mathematical concepts and topics that undergird the elementary school mathematics curriculum.
 Topics include principles and applications of number systems, sets, equations, linear programming, geometry, and mathematical proof within a historical and societal context.
 It may not be used to meet a mathematics requirement in any other program.
+Students are responsible for checking the mathematics requirements of the school at which they intend to take their professional year, as they may be different from those required to obtain a teaching certificate.
 NB: Credit is granted for only one of MATH 101, 102, 108, or 190.
 Open to declared Elementary Education majors only.
-Education students may meet their requirement for a Mathematics course by substituting another course for MATH 190 unless transferring for their professional year to a school requiring this specific course.
-Students planning to transfer to University of Victoria (and some other universities) for their professional year are required to take two Mathematics courses rather than one.
 Prerequisite(s): At least a C in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
 (4-0 or 4-0) MATH 223 Calculus III (3 sem. hrs.)
 Multivariate calculus.
 Topics include vectors, vector functions and derivatives; curves; partial and directional derivatives; Lagrange multipliers; double and triple integrals; spherical and cylindrical co-ordinates; vector integrals, Green's Theorem, and surface integrals.
 Prerequisite(s): MATH 124.
 (3-0; 0-0) MATH 250 Linear Algebra (3 sem. hrs.)
 Systems of linear equations, matrices, determinants, vector spaces, linear transformations, eigenvalues and eigenvectors, diagonalization applications, and linear programming.
 Prerequisite(s): MATH 123 and preferably MATH 150.
 (3-0 or 3-0) MATH 310 Probability and Statistics (3 sem. hrs.)
 A study of the fundamental principles of mathematical statistics.
 Topics include probability distributions and densities, expectation and moment-generating functions, functions of random variable, sampling distributions, estimation, hypothesis testing, regression and correlation, analysis of variance, nonparametric tests.
 NB: With the instructor's permission, may be taken concurrently with MATH 223.
 Not offered every year.
 See Department chair.
 Prerequisite(s): MATH 223.
 (3-0 or 3-0) MATH 320 Complex Analysis (3 sem. hrs.)
 Functions of a complex variable, differentiation, analytic and elementary functions, Cauchy's theorem and contour integration, Taylor and Laurent series, residues and poles, and conformal mapping.
 Emphasis is placed on physical applications.
 NB: Not offered every year.
 See department Prerequisite(s): MATH 223.
 (3-0 or 3-0) MATH 321 Differential Equations (4 sem. hrs.)
 First-order differential equations, linear differential equations, Laplace transforms, systems of differential equations, non-linear systems, series solutions, introduction to partial differential equations.
 Special emphasis is placed on applications to physics and engineering.
 NB: Not offered every year.
 See department chair.
 Cross-listed: PHYS 321.

 Pre- or Co-requisite(s): MATH 223, 250.
 (4-0 or 4-0) MATH 323 Analysis (4 sem. hrs.)
 Sequences and induction; convergence of sequences and series; limits, continuity, and differentiability; Riemann integrals; sequences of functions and an introduction to topology.
 NB: Not offered every year.
-See department Pre- or Co-requisite(s): MATH 223 (4-0 or 4-0) MATH 330 Numerical Analysis (4 sem. hrs.)
+See department chair.
+Pre- or Co-requisite(s): MATH 223 (4-0 or 4-0) MATH 330 Numerical Analysis (4 sem. hrs.)
 This course covers numerical techniques for solving problems in applied mathematics, including error analysis, roots of equations, interpolation, numerical differentiation and integration, ordinary differential equations, matrix methods and selected topics from among: eigenvalues, approximation theory, non-linear systems, boundary-value problems, numerical solution of partial differential equations.
 NB: Not offered every year.
 See department chair.
 Cross-listed: CMPT 330.